ECCC-ASTD-MRD/gem/README.md

     cd build

     # If the -DWORK_PREFIX=<path> option isn't given to cmake, the work directory
-    # will be created under the project directory
+    # will be created under the work directory
     cmake ../project
     # Create an execution environment for GEM
     make -j work